getodk/docs/docs/collect-offline-maps.rst

 Creating MBTiles files
 ----------------------

 To create MBTiles files, we recommend using `QGIS <https://docs.qgis.org/3.34/en/docs/user_manual/processing_algs/qgis/rastertools.html#generate-xyz-tiles-mbtiles>`_ or `MapTiler <https://www.maptiler.com/>`_.
-In general, you should build raster (jpg or png) MBTiles files.
+In general, you should build raster (.jpg or .png) MBTiles files.

 .. warning::

-  Vector MBTiles files (with pbf tiles) are only supported if :guilabel:`Mapbox` is selected as the :ref:`basemap source <basemap-settings>` and are currently displayed without configurable styling.
+  Vector MBTiles files (with .pbf tiles) are only supported if :guilabel:`Mapbox` is selected as the :ref:`basemap source <basemap-settings>` and are currently displayed without configurable styling.
 Each layer's lines are displayed in a different color picked by ODK Collect.
 These colors will be the same across all devices using the same MBTiles file but they will not be meaningful.
 For example, all roads may be pink.
 Shapes are not filled in.

 In Collect, MBTiles files will be identified by the ``name`` specified in the MBTiles metadata.
 Make sure to use a descriptive name, especially if you will be using several different MBTiles files.

 Offline layers are displayed on top of the configured online basemap.
 If you are working offline, you will generally want to include a basemap in your offline layer files.
 If your field team will have Internet connectivity, you can use offline layers with transparency and only include the custom data you need to display.
-You can do this with PNG raster tiles or PBF vector tiles, but keep in mind that when using vector tiles, you must use the Mapbox engine and each layer will be shown in a device-selected color.
+You can do this with .png raster tiles or .pbf vector tiles, but keep in mind that when using vector tiles, you must use the Mapbox engine and each layer will be shown in a device-selected color.

 MBTiles files typically contain `metadata <https://github.com/mapbox/mbtiles-spec/blob/master/1.3/spec.md#metadata>`_ that specifies the range of zoom levels in which they are visible.
 Pick this range based on the kind of work your field team will be doing.
 For example, if the offline layer is used to navigate to specific points of interest, you will want to optimize for a more zoomed out view than if it is used to support capturing the location of building entrances at high accuracy.
 The larger of a zoom range you specify, the bigger your files will be.
-If you need a broad range of zoom levels and can tolerate some loss of quality, select :guilabel:`Mapbox` is as the basemap source because it allows over-zooming.
+If you need a broad range of zoom levels and can tolerate some loss of quality, select :guilabel:`Mapbox` is as the basemap source because it allows zooming beyond the zoom level that the offline layer defines.

 .. tip::